The 73rd British Academy Film Awards

 BAFTA-nominated Alex Holmes for his film 'Maiden' which follows the first all-female crew during The Round The World Yacht Race helmed by Tracey Edwards.
 Here he his chatting about his film with HeyUGuys.

-BAFTA-nominated Rachel Tate and Oliver Tarney for '1917'.
-Rachel is the only woman out of 22 nominees to be nominated for 'Best Sound' and Oliver makes sure that his teams are gender balanced, always hiring the best person for the job.
+BAFTA-nominated Rachael Tate and Oliver Tarney for '1917'.
+Rachael is the only woman out of 22 nominees to be nominated for 'Best Sound' and Oliver makes sure that his teams are gender balanced, always hiring the best person for the job.

 BAFTA-nominated Lawrence Sher for 'Joker' credits Julie Donovan, AC, for being instrumental for bringing some of the best 1st & 2nd female ACs and loaders on his teams over the last 15 years.